 Departure and return times vary depending on the trip.
 We typically leave between 7-8 a.m. for most weekend trips, and return between 5-6 p.m.
 For trips leaving on Fridays we leave as early as possible depending on the schedules of the group members, typically around 5 p.m.
 For information on the specific departure and return times, first check the trip handout which includes an itinerary.
 Trip handouts can be found on the Trip Calendar page; by clicking the name of the trip you are interested in, you can view a PDF with a lot of trip-specific information on it.

 Do I Need Previous Experience?

 For most trips, no previous experience is required.
 We design trips with beginners in mind, and love to introduce people to new experiences.
 Some trips do require some previous experience, such as the Grand Canyon Spring Break trip.
 To find out if the trip you are interested in requires previous experience, review the handout for that specific trip by clicking the trip name on the Trip Calendar page.
-You can also contact the Outdoor Program Coordinator with any questions or concerns.
+You can also contact the trip leaders listed on the trip handout with any questions or concerns.

 What Does the Trip Cost Include?